anubhavsrivastava10/WORK/Flask.md

 Imported the flask Class

 _app = Flask(__name__)_
-Create an instance of this class.If you are using a single module use(__name__) becasue depending on if its started as an application or imported as a module with different name.(__xxxx__).This is needed so that flask knows where to look for template,static file etc.
+Create an instance of this class.If you are using a single module use(__name__) becasue depending on if its started as an application or imported as a module with different name.(__xxxx__).This is needed so that Flask knows where to look for template,static file etc.

 _@app.route('/')_
-It is used to give the give the URL to a particular function so that the flask knows which URL is going to trigger what function.
+It is used to give the give the URL to a particular function so that the Flask knows which URL is going to trigger what function.

 _def hello_world(): return 'Hello, World!'_
 The function is given a name which is also used to generate URLs for that particular function, and returns the message we want to display in the user’s browser.